Mid to Senior Level – BS Required

 - Draft wetland assessment reporting and other reporting elements showing excellent scientific writing and consistency

 - Researching code and background information and sharing findings demonstrating analysis abilities

 - Ability to work independently

 - Minimum BS degree in Wetland Science, Plant/Soil Science, and/or related scientific disciplines

-- Minimum of 3 years of experience in wetland delineations and related fish and wildlife habitat assessments
+- Minimum of 3 years and/or numerous projects of experience in wetland delineations and related fish and wildlife habitat assessments

 - PWS certification optional